 The safety of employees and the ability to recover from a crisis in a timely manner are of utmost importance to the Bank.
-To appropriately handle crisis situations, emergency response procedures and business continuity plans (BCPs) have been prepared.
+To appropriately handle crisis situations, Business Continuity Management Policy, emergency response procedures and business continuity plans (BCPs) have been prepared, following BIA/RA methodology.

-As a part of Business Continuity Management initiatives, the Bank has taken necessary actions to ensure effective measures in case of a crisis situation, e.g. evacuation drills, call tree testing, testing of critical systems and applications from the Disaster Recovery site.
-The Bank has the capability to ensure that critical Banking processes are tested to ascertain availability during such situations with minimal disruption to business as usual activities.
+As a part of Business Continuity Management initiatives, the Bank has taken necessary actions to ensure effective measures in case of a crisis situation, e.g. evacuation drills, call tree testing, testing of critical systems and applications from the Business Alternate and Disaster Recovery site.
+The Bank has the capability to ensure that critical banking processes and applications are tested to ascertain availability during such situations with minimal disruption to business as usual activities.
+Bank is following hybrid model of business continuity management and its testing from Business Alternate Site and work from Home (WFH).